 Al Najada Doha Hotel

 Boasting an elegant ballroom, sprawling ceilings and al fresco dining overlooking an Italian style piazza, it’s easy to see why Najada is most popular with European guests.
-The largest of the hotel in the Tivoli group features 151 rooms laden with plush Arabian interiors and quite possibly the biggest, softest beds in the world.
+The largest of the hotel in the Tivoli group features 151 rooms laden with plush interiors and marshmallow beds.
 Paired with exceptional staff, a stay here is quiet and luxurious with easy access to Doha’s most popular attractions.

 Souq Waqif Boutique Hotels by Tivoli